AM207/2018spring/policies.md

 **Online Discussion Forum**

-We'll be using [Piazza](https://piazza.com/class/iyavscizng7py) as our online forum.
+We'll be using Piazza (link to come) as our online forum.

 ## Course Components